scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The scalability implications of such parameters are further discussed in [](#scalability).

-#### Selection Policy Example
+#### Selection Policy Example {#selection-policy-example}

 An AS MUST select the best PCBs set to be further propagated.
+A PCB Selection Policy can be expressed as a stateful filter of paths, i.e., a function which indicates whether to accept or deny a given path.
+This filter is stateful in that it can be updated each time its AS registers a new segment.
 Selection may be based on criteria such as:

 - AS path length: from the originator core AS to the child (non-core) AS.
 - Availability of peering links: that is the number of different peering ASes from all non-core ASes on the PCB or path segment.
 A greater number of peering ASes increases the likelihood of finding a shortcut on the path segment.